Skip to content

 TJ L'Heureux

-TJ L’Heureux is a staff writer for Phoenix New Times where he’s primarily focused on news since September 2023.
-Before joining the New Times staff, TJ worked at Arizona State University’s Howard Center for Investigative Journalism.
-He was also recognized for best community service project/reporting in the 2023 EPPY Awards.
+TJ L’Heureux worked as a staff writer for Phoenix New Times from September 2023 to January 2026, focusing primarily on news.
+Now, he’s an occasional freelancer for the paper and works as a politics reporter for the Arizona Agenda.
+TJ also worked at Arizona State University’s Howard Center for Investigative Journalism prior to joining New Times, winning a best community service project/reporting award in the 2023 EPPY Awards.
 TJ holds a master’s degree in investigative journalism from Arizona State University and a bachelor’s degree in public policy and Latin American studies from the University of Chicago.

 Visit My Author Page